energysistem/manuals/424085-Energy_Home_Charger_1_2A/en/00-Introduction.md

 ## <quick_guide> Introduction

-Energy Sistem® thanks you for buying your new USB charger *Energy™ Home Charger 1.2A*.
+Energy Sistem® thanks you for buying your new USB charger *Energy Home Charger 1.2A*.
 We wish you enjoy using it.
 It charges your device’s battery in a fast, easy and safe way, without turning on your PC.